Frequently Asked Questions

 This is entirely up to you.
 I provide both short and long term (open ended) therapy so that you have choice.
-You don't need to make a decision right at the beginning of your counselling.
+You don't need to make a decision right at the beginning of your counselling, although if you know you want to work short term it is helpful to the process to let me know that from the start.
 We will have regular reviews together but you decide for yourself when you are ready to end.

 What if counselling and psychotherapy doesn’t work for me?

 If you decide that counselling and psychotherapy are not for you, or that you’d prefer to see someone else, you are free to leave whenever you wish.
 It is helpful to give some notice though to help enable a positive ending for you.